Saturday, October 12, 2024

 However, to our surprise, Chief Tai arranged for us to join the crew on the bridge.
 As a result, we stayed sheltered from the weather and enjoyed a bird’s eye view of cars and trucks being loaded on board.
 Below is an image of the ferry I later took during our return sailing.

-Apparently, heavy rain falling on the slopes of Mt Silisili, the island’s highest peak, can quickly overwhelm streams along the entire coast.
+Apparently, heavy rain on the slopes of Mt Silisili, the island’s highest peak, can quickly overwhelm streams along the entire coast.
 At first, I thought he was exaggerating.
 That is until we encountered a fast-flowing dirty brown torrent surging knee-deep across the highway, less than a kilometre from the blowhole turnoff.

-Along the way, we stopped briefly to admire Mt Pagoa Waterfall in full flood.
+As we approached Salelologa we stopped to admire Mu Pagoa Waterfall in full flood.
 The fall is an impressive sight.
-It flows over an arcing five metre ledge of black volcanic rock directly into the pounding ocean.
-Access to the waterfall is across private land, which isn’t signposted from the road.
-We later learnt that thanks to this hidden access very few tourists actually see it.
-Even fewer witness it in full flood.
+It flows over an arcing five-metre ledge of black volcanic rock directly into the pounding Pacific ocean.

 Our guide decided to return on an earlier sailing as poor weather often causes cancellations.
-As a result, we soon found ourselves disembarking in Upolu, hours ahead of schedule.
+As a result, we found ourselves disembarking in Upolu, hours ahead of schedule.
 Ironically, the weather on Upolu was only partially overcast, dry and warm.

 Wednesday, September 25, 2024